bvn-architecture/styleguide/_includes/alphabet/alphabet-markdown/l/l-1-value.markdown

 - Legend sheet - joinery and furniture only
     - _(Loose furniture is identified and described in M series, the L series legend sheet is shared.
-Lists all joinery items and gives reference to drawing sheet where the <span class="highlight-red">1:20</span> detail is provided.
+Lists all joinery items and gives reference to drawing sheet where the **1:20** detail is provided.
 Lists all loose furniture items and provides brief description.
 Full description is given in Z series furniture schedule.)_